 If you have questions about the sub-contracting process or the hiring process for campus construction jobs, please contact DCAMM Compliance via phone at 617-727-4050 or via email at dcmsinfo.dcamm@MassMail.State.MA.US.

 During this phase of construction, pedestrian walkways to each buildilng will change, frequnelty.
 Additionally, some administrative offices have moved to temporary locations.
 For updated pedestrian maps and temporary office locations, click here.

 Renovations to Building 3 commenced in May 2017.
 This building is currently underging a floor-by-floor transformation, resulting in a new student commons, a new library, a new book store, a new academic support center and updated science laboratories.
 The elevators will also be renovated, the windows replaced and energy enhancements will be completed.
 During renovations, Building 3 will not close; however, certain floors will be out of service, and administrative office locations may change.
 Visit this page for an updated listing of office locations impacted by construction.

 Recently Completed Construction Projects

 Renovations to Building 1 (Media Arts Center)

-From Monday, January 2, 2017 – August 2017, Building 1 (the Media Arts Center) will be closed for renovations.
-These scheduled renovations include new elevators, new windows, the installation of new, ADA-compliant bathrooms on the 1st floor, and a new HVAC system.
-The renovations also include making the Mainstage handicap-accessible.
-Once the DCAMM-funded renovations are complete, RCC-funded renovations, which include a new sound system, lighting, seating, and carpeting, will commence.
+Renovations to the Media Arts Center are now complete!
+The renovations funded by DCAMM included new elevators, new windows, the installation of new, ADA-compliant bathrooms on the 1st floor, and a new HVAC system.
+The renovations also included making the Mainstage handicap-accessible.
+The RCC-funded renovations, which included a new sound system, lighting, seating, and carpeting, are also complete.
 Visit the Media Arts Center's Fundraising website to learn about how you can assist in our fundraising campaign.